pilotmoon/popclipweb/site/dev/js-modules.md

 ---
 outline: deep
+prev:
+  text: JavaScript environment
+  link: /dev/js-environment
 ---

-# JavaScript module extensions
+# Module-based extensions

-In contrast to [JavaScript actions](./js-actions), which are defined by a single JavaScript function, JavaScript modules let you define the extension itself using JavaScript, programatically generating the extension's actions and options.
+In contrast to [JavaScript actions](./js-actions), which are defined by a single JavaScript function, module-based extensions let you define the extension itself using JavaScript, programatically generating the extension's actions and options.

-A JavaScript module extension is defined by the presence of a `module` field in the top level of the static config, as follows:
+A module-based extension is defined by the presence of a `module` field in the top level of the static config, as follows:

 | Key      | Type   | Description                                                                                                |